 Here at Ability Superstore we are enormously proud to say that we have the BHTA seal of approval.
 If you speak to any one of our team you will see that they go above and beyond to make sure that customers are happy and get exactly the advice and support regarding the healthcare and mobility products they need.

-You can browse our thousands of mobility products and give the team a call free on 0800 255 0498 or 0161 85 00 884 to find out just how important good customer service is to us.
+You can browse our thousands of mobility aids and give the team a call free on 0800 255 0498 or 0161 85 00 884 to find out just how important good customer service is to us.